Veikkosuhonen/fft/README.md

 ## Gradle

 `gradle run` to launch the desktop application.
-(Set `AUDIO_FILE` to point to a wav file if you want to skip the file-choosing dialog).

 `gradle test` to run tests in the `fft` module.
 To read the Jacoco test report, open `fft/build/jacocoHtml/index.html`.

-`gradle benchmark` to run benchmark suite and display results (very WIP)
+`gradle benchmark` to run benchmark suite and display results.

 `gradle check` to run checkstyle.

-## Troubleshooting

-If you get an error `Inconsistency detected by ld.so:...` when running the application on Linux, please make sure you are using JDK 8.
-You can explicitly specify it by adding the option `-Dorg.gradle.java.home=<path-to-jdk8>`.
-Currently audio may not work on Linux.